bensmidt/EECS498-DL-CV/README.md

 Course slides and lecture notes can be found [here](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/schedule.html) by clicking on the top link (slides) or the bottom link (notes) for a given lecture.
 Note that lecture 1 does not have any lecture notes.

 ## Assignments
 Assignment instructions are embedded in the provided notebook for each assignment.
-So, to be clear, assignment instructions and solutions are in the same notebook (in this repo).
-There are a total of 6 assignments, each of which are a directory (1st Assignment = "A1", 2nd = "A2", etc.).
+Along with each notebook is a python script that does the heavy lifting for the notebook.
+So, to be clear, assignment instructions and solutions are in the same notebook (in this repo) which contains a python script as well (same name).
+There are a total of 6 assignments (with sub-assignments and subparts), each of which are a directory (1st Assignment = "A1", 2nd = "A2", etc.).

 If you want to see the assignments without my code (eg. you want to do it yourself!), they can be found at the [course website](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/)